UniversityOfPlymouth-Electronics/Embedded-Systems/getting_started/software-tools.md

 * There is also the [Mbed Command Line Interface (CLI)](https://os.mbed.com/docs/mbed-os/latest/quick-start/offline-with-mbed-cli.html) for experienced developers.
    * This commonly uses the [GNU ARM Embedded Toolchain GCC_ARM](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads)

-Anecdotally, some report that debugging is more predictable with the GCC compiler than the ARM C6 Compiler.
+Anecdotally, some report that debugging is more predictable with the GCC_ARM toolchain.
 If you wish to try the GCC_ARM toolchain with Mbed Studio, you can do this as follows (for Windows and Mac OS):

 1. Download and install the [GNU ARM Embedded Toolchain GGC_ARM](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) - check the supported versions.
 At the time of writing, this was version 9 (9-2019-q4-major)
 2. Follow the [instructions here](https://os.mbed.com/docs/mbed-studio/current/installing/switching-to-gcc.html)